-These two control characters initiate all bcc accumulations.
+Either of these two control characters initiate the bcc accumulations.
 Their initial detection sets the SF in text mode.
 The initial SOH or STX control characters are not included in the bcc accumulation.
 Subsequent SOH and STX characters in a data block are treated as noncontrol characters (i.e., data characters), and are included in the bcc accumulation.
 Exit from text mode is accomplished when the SF signals End to the program.